One award of $4,000 is available annually.

-Proudly supported by the Peter & Joanne Brown Foundation and through The JIBC Foundation
+Proudly supported by the Peter & Joanne Brown Foundation and through The JIBC Foundation.

-- Enrollment in the Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Studies (BLES) programs.
+- Enrolled in the Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Studies (BLES) programs.
 Preference to students who will be enrolled in semesters 3 or 4 of LESD.
 BLES applicants are eligible for semesters 2 or 3 (Portsmouth only)

 - Demonstrate involvement in school and/ or community activities; and capacity for representing JIBC and Canada as an ambassador.
 Supported by a letter of reference.

-- Students are encouraged to apply to more than one international exchange award (i.e. Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Students (BLES) International Exchange Scholarship and/or Jim and Vicki Chu Legacy Award); however, selected recipients will be limited to one international exchange award allocation.
-Multiple Exchange Scholarships cannot be combined.
+Students are encouraged to apply to more than one international exchange award (i.e. Law Enforcement Studies Diploma (LESD) or Bachelor of Law Enforcement Students (BLES) International Exchange Scholarship and/or Jim and Vicki Chu Legacy Award).
+However, selected recipients will be limited to one international exchange award allocation.
+Multiple exchange scholarships cannot be combined.

 Annually there is one application deadline:

-- Download an application form for completion.
+- Download and complete an application form.

 - Download the reference form.

-Note: Failure to complete all sections of the application form may result in disqualification of your application.
-Any misrepresentation will result in a penalty which could include, but is not limited to, expulsion from your program, ineligibility to be considered for future awards and forfeit any outstanding awards.
+Failure to complete all sections of the application form may result in disqualification of your application.
+Any misrepresentation will result in a penalty which could include, but is not limited to, expulsion from your program, ineligibility to be considered for future awards and forfeit of any outstanding awards.